 - 3 bay leaves

-3. Remove from smoker and allow to cool.
+- Remove the turkey breast from the smoker and allow it to cool.
 The turkey pastrami will continue to gain flavor the longer you let it rest.
-You can wrap it tightly and refrigerate for up to 1 week.

 |Nutritional Guidelines (per serving)|